Prevent Bottle Refusal: Practical Feeding Tips for Parents

 Even if your baby is primarily breastfed, offering a bottle once every few days prevents it from feeling “new” or intimidating.

-Consistency is key—experts say small, regular exposures can reduce the risk of refusal.
+Consistency is key—experts say small, regular exposures may reduce the risk of refusal.
 Learn more on our blogs for other feeding tips.

 Use Paced Bottle Feeding